-With four Mexican fighters on the undercard of the Pacquiao vs. Bradley III main event, including two who are currently undefeated, plus a fifth boxer who calls himself “The Mexican Russian,” Arum has strong opinions about immigration and decided to make a statement, naming Saturday’s undercard the “No Trump Undercard.”
+With four Mexican fighters featured on the undercard of the Pacquiao vs. Bradley III boxing event in Las Vegas this Saturday, plus a fifth boxer who calls himself “The Mexican Russian,” Arum decided to make a statement and express his opinion about immigration issues, naming Saturday’s undercard the “No Trump Undercard.”

-Arum feels strongly about the work ethic and dignity of his Mexican boxers.
-“It’s for us in the sport of boxing to speak out at this time when we have a presidential candidate who’s spewing the hate Mr. Trump is,” Arum said in the news conference.
+Arum’s passion about the work ethic and dignity of his Mexican boxers springs from his long connection working with them.
+“It’s for us in the sport of boxing to speak out at this time when we have a presidential candidate who’s spewing the hate Mr. Trump is,” Arum said.
 “Boxing is a sport.
 Fun and games.
 It’s on the sports page.
 But we in boxing have an obligation to be heard, and to not allow our country to sink into fascism and demagoguery, which we’ve been witnessing for the past few months.”

-The only statement boxing fans really care about is the statement made with fists in the ring.
+Boxing fans care little for politics; what they really care about is the statement made with fists in the ring.
 The fighters on the undercard should make themselves heard loud and clear in several outstanding bouts.

-Featherweights Oscar Valdez Jr. of Mexico (18-0, 16 KOs) and Evgeny Gradovich of Russia (21-1-1, 9 KOs) could end up stealing the show Saturday.
-Gradovich works out of the Robert Garcia Boxing Academy in Oxnard, California, and calls himself “the Mexican Russian” because he has adopted the Mexican style of boxing.
+Featherweights Oscar Valdez Jr. of Mexico (18-0, 16 KOs) and Evgeny Gradovich of Russia (21-1-1, 9 KOs) could steal the show Saturday.
+Gradovich works out of the Robert Garcia Boxing Academy in Oxnard, California, and calls himself “the Mexican Russian” after adopting the Mexican style of boxing.
 These two come forward at all times and they will engage from the opening bell.

-Lightweight Mexican-American Jose Ramirez of California (16-0, 12 KOs), a member of the 2012 U.Sl.
-Olympic Boxing Team, will get a tough test against Manny Perez of Denver, Colorado (25-11-1, 6 KOs).
+Lightweight Mexican-American Jose Ramirez of California (16-0, 12 KOs), a member of the 2012 U.S. Olympic boxing team, will get a tough test from Manny Perez of Denver, Colorado (25-11-1, 6 KOs).
 Ramirez worked alongside his farmworker parents as a teenager in Central California, a symbol of the next generation Mexican boxer who chose to defer college, instead pursuing boxing as a ticket to a brighter future.

-Be sure to look in on the live online streaming offered by Top Rank prior to the televised fights and catch two time Lithuanian Olympian Egidijus “Mean Machine” Kavaliauskas (12-0, 11 KOs), up against Deniz Ilbay (15-0, 8 KOs) of Germany in an eight-round welterweight bout.
+Live online streaming offered by Top Rank prior to the televised fights allows fans to see two-time Lithuanian Olympian Egidijus “Mean Machine” Kavaliauskas (12-0, 11 KOs) against Deniz Ilbay (15-0, 8 KOs) of Germany in an eight-round welterweight bout.
 Kavaliauskas is an impressive young talent.
-Find him on YouTube and watch him at work.
 His last five fights have all ended in two rounds or less.
 He is also working with Robert Garcia out of Oxnard.

 Communities Digital News will sit ringside in Las Vegas Saturday to bring you all the action.
 Bookmark this column and return to see live streams of the undercard fights along with our insights on the main event and undercard fights.